freedomofpress/securedrop/docs/backup_workstations.rst

 passphrase when prompted.
 Its volume name (``Backup`` in the instructions above) will appear in place of the generic ``N.M GB Encrypted`` name.

-Next, insert the new workstation USB, and click its entry in the lefhand column.
+Next, insert the new workstation USB, and click its entry in the lefthand column.
 When prompted, enter its persistent volume's passphrase.
 The volume name ``TailsData`` will appear in the lefthand column.

 Copy the Backup to the New Workstation USB's Persistent Volume
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Open a terminal by navigating to **Applications** ▸ **Favorites**
 ▸ **Terminal** .
 Next, use the ``rsync`` command to copy the appropriate backup
 folder to the new workstation USB's persistent volume.
-For example, if the backup
+For example, if the
-folder to be copied is named ``admin-backup``, run the following command:
+backup folder to be copied is named ``admin-backup``, run the following command:

 .. code:: sh